openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 ==========================

 .. meta:
-    frontend_status: Done
+    frontend_status: Partly

 A compile-time error occurs if the type of the right-hand operand (*expression2*) is not compatible (see :ref:`Compatible Types`) with the type of the variable (see :ref:`Generic Parameters`).
 Otherwise, the expression is evaluated at runtime in one of the following ways:

-#.
-If the left-hand operand *expression1* is a field access expression
-   *e.f* (see :ref:`Field Access Expressions`), possibly enclosed in a pair of parentheses, then:
+1. If the left-hand operand *expression1* is a field access expression *e.f* (see :ref:`Field Access Expressions`), possibly enclosed in a pair of parentheses, then: